 Torque is equal to force * moment arm… and both of these things are decreased when we drop to our knees as he did in this video.

 By being on his knees, he is seriously limiting the amount of ground reaction forces and lower body torque he can create.

 Rotational power development moves from a holistic bodily process to an upper body emphasized movement when he swings from his knees.
 And because of this, the biggest takeaway, although it is by no means earth shattering…

 *** Our upper body's play a crucial role in rotational power development ***

 The Three Pieces of the Rotational Power Puzzle

 Connecting the two

-Now, don’t even think about stepping up (or I suppose, I should say down) to the first tee and ripping a driver like this.
+Now, don’t even think about stepping up (or I suppose, I should say down) to the first tee and ripping a driver like Joe did in the video above.
 The legs obviously do play a significant role in rotational power development.

 Which leads me to the first piece of the rotational power puzzle, ground reaction forces (GRFs).